-Definition Term Neonate A patient who is \leq 30 days of age.
-Non-culture based Identification of microorganisms using a method of testing other than a culture. microbiologic testing Culture based testing require inoculation of a specimen to culture media, incubation and observation for actual growth of microorganisms.
+Term Definition Neonate A patient who is ≤ 30 days of age.
+Non-Bedded Patient Location A patient care location that does not house patients overnight; therefore, for NHSN reporting purposes a device associated HAI event cannot be attributed to the location since there are no patient or device day counts collected.
+Note: There are non-bedded locations that are considered inpatient non-bedded locations such as the OR, inpatient dialysis, interventional radiology or, the cardiac catherization lab.
+Non-culture based microbiologic testing Identification of microorganisms using a method of testing other than a culture.
+Culture based testing require inoculation of a specimen to culture media, incubation and observation for actual growth of microorganisms.
 Depending on the organism identified, culturing can take several days to weeks for a final report.
 In contrast, non-culture based testing methods generally provide faster results, which can assist with early diagnosis and tailoring of antimicrobial therapy.
 Examples of non-culture based testing include but are not limited to PCR (polymerase chain reaction) and ELISA (Enzyme-linked immunosorbent assay).
 With the exception of Active Surveillance Culture/Testing (ASC/AST), any test methodology (culture or non-culture based) that provides a final laboratory report in the medical record and identifies an organism, is eligible for use in meeting an NHSN infection definition.
 Off-plan surveillance Facility has not indicated in their NHSN Monthly Reporting Plan that the NHSN surveillance protocol(s) will be used, in its entirety, for that particular HAI event type.
 Off-plan data are not submitted to CMS in accordance with CMS's Quality Reporting Programs and are not included in NHSN annual reports or other NHSN publications.
 Patient days A count of the number of patients in a patient care location during a defined time period.
 This count can be determined electronically or manually by a daily count or, depending on the location type, weekly sampling.
 See Denominator Data section within individual protocols.
-Present on admission An infection meeting an NHSN site-specific infection criterion] with a date of (POA) event that occurs on the day of admission to an inpatient location (calendar day 1), the 2 days before admission, or the calendar day after admission (POA time period).
-See Identifying HAIs chapter.
-Note: Rules for POA do not apply to SSI, VAE, or LabID Events.
+Present on admission (POA) An infection meeting an NHSN site-specific infection criterion] with a date of event that occurs on the day of admission to an inpatient location (calendar day 1), the 2 days before admission, or the calendar day after admission (POA time period).
+See Identifying HAIs chapter .
+Note: Rules for POA do not apply to SSI, VAE, PedVAE, or LabID Events.
 Physician For purpose of NHSN surveillance, the term physician includes physician or physician's designee, specifically, nurse practitioner or physician's assistant.
-Repeat infection The 14-day timeframe during which no new infections of the same type are timeframe (RIT) reported.
-Rules for applying RIT: Applies to both POA and HAI event determinations. • The date of event is Day 1 of the 14-day RIT. • If criteria for the same type of infection are met and the date of event is within the 14-day RIT, a new event is not identified or reported.